cysouw/diathesis/text/c01_introduction.md

 b.
 Du störst.
 :::

 In contrast, the verb *stottern* 'to stutter' is classified here as an example of object addition [@next], although there is no formal differentiation from the previous example with object drop [@last].
-The intuition is that *stottern* is basically intransitive (and any object is thus added), while *stören* is basically transitive (and any missing objct is thus dropped).
+The intuition is that *stottern* is basically intransitive (and any object is thus added), while *stören* is basically transitive (and any missing object is thus dropped).
 Correlated with this proposed difference is the fact that covert object addition with *stottern* has a resultative interpretation [@next b].
 However, it remains to be seen whether there is really a difference between these two kinds of verbs (see [@sec:case-accusative-addition] for an extensive discussion).

 ::: ex
 ~~Covert objective (resultative) [Ø › OBJ]~~